 6. To Me – Good Job!

 How are you going to reward yourself when you achieve a resolution?
 Sure reaching the goal is a reward in itself, but hey why not celebrate with a night out, a manicure, a new outfit or a day of peace.
-Just be mindful that your reward doesn’t set you back in your resolution, such as eating a whole cake when you are trying a healthier diet or splurging on a designer dress when you are trying to grow your savings account.
+Just be mindful that your reward doesn’t set you back in your resolution, such as eating a whole cake when you are trying a healthier diet or splurging on a designer outfit when you are trying to grow your savings account.
 Your reward should help you celebrate your achievement not make you feel guilty for falling off the bandwagon.